- What is Google My Business?

-Branded Search vs. Non-branded Search
+Brand Search vs. Non-brand Search

 Both are important, and GMB plays an important role in the search visibility of these 2 types of searches.
 Search Engine Optimization (SEO) is more complex than ranking your business on GMB alone, but by optimizing your GMB page Google will have more accurate information on your business category and association with your website to help with non-brand search.

 Brand Search is your business name, and variants of your business name.

 Variant: “Alpine Canmore” “Alpine Heli” “Alpine Helicopter Tours”

 Non-brand search is more broad, made up of search terms that are relevant to your business.

 Examples: “Tour Operator Canmore” “Sightseeing Tours Canmore” “Things to do in Canmore”

 It’s best to have one Google Account to use for all of your business-related Google products.
 You can create one for free by registering here: https://accounts.google.com/SignUp

 Once the account is created, you will have a Gmail account (ex. “email@example.com”) for your GMB, and if your business has Google Analytics, Google AdWords, or other Google products you can use the same account to stay organized, and link them together if needed.

 Now that we have a Google Account, we can check to see if a GMB page already exists for your business.
 Sometime GMB pages will be automatically created if Google can see other social media profiles or your business information on trusted websites.